ONSdigital/eq-questionnaire-validator/README.md

 ## Formatting/linting json

-Run the following to format the js files in the ajv folder, the json files in the schemas and test schemas folders and the python files in the repository:
+Run the following to format the js files in the Ajv folder, the json files in the schemas and test schemas folders and the python files in the repository:

 ```shell
 make format
 ```

-Run the following to lint the js files in the ajv folder, the json files in the schemas and test schemas folders and the python files in the repository:
+Run the following to lint the js files in the Ajv folder, the json files in the schemas and test schemas folders and the python files in the repository:

 ```shell
 make lint